 TSA (cuboid) = 2(l × b) + 2(b × h) + 2(l × h) = 2(lb + bh + lh)

 Lateral surface area (LSA) is the area of all the sides apart from the top and bottom faces.

 The lateral surface area of the cuboid = Area of face AEHD + Area of face BFGC + Area of face ABFE + Area of face DHGC

 Length of diagonal of a cuboid =√(l2 + b2 + h2)

-For a cube length = breadth = height
+l = breadth = height

 Similarly, the Lateral surface area of cube = 2(l × l + l × l) = 4l2

 Note: Diagonal of a cube =√3l